Home » Read & Learn » WordPress » How to Link to a Specific Area on Any Page in WordPress

 • The anchor must begin with a letter of the alphabet.

 But how do you get the anchor to work?
-That’s easy too!
-Once your anchor link is created to link to a particular block on a page, here’s what you do.
+That’s easy, too!
+Once your anchor link is created to link a particular block on a page, here’s what you do.

 • Select the heading you want the anchor to go to.